Juantantan/MandelbrotExplorer/Readme.md

 the load into 'work groups' over the thousands of tiny processors available on modern GPU hardware.
 The kernel code compiles to the GPU itself and a 'swap buffer', which passes the image map to the peripheral C++ code and on to the display only runs once each time a complete fractal is generated.
-OpenCL can be used for many parallel programming applications, especially those which are highly recursive, such as software used to generate moleculses and sequences for finding possible medical or thermodynamic applications.
+OpenCL can be used for many parallel programming applications, especially those which are highly recursive, such as software used to generate molecular sequences for finding possible pharmaceutical drugs or for many thermodynamics applications.

 The interactive 'SDL2' layer listens for keypress or mouse events, allowing you to zoom in and out of a mandelbrot rendition.
 There are many other possible libraries which could be used.
 I used SDL because it is very easy to set up and very simple to use to intercept realtime hardware events.
 I also used glfw and found that trcikier in terms of header